Victor Lownes: Downfall

-By 1981, Lownes was back in London, serving as senior vice president at Playboy Enterprises with a portfolio encompassing the profitable casinos.
+By 1981, Lownes was back in London, serving as senior vice-president at Playboy Enterprises, with a portfolio encompassing the profitable casinos.
 He was leading the effort to open up Atlantic City, New Jersey for gambling from his London base.
 Work was started on the future Atlantic City casino building.
 However, Lownes was accused of irregularities by the Gaming Board for Great Britain as the project progressed.
-Hefner panicked, firing Lownes before his scheduled meeting with the committee in an obvious attempt to save the New Jersey deal.
+Hefner panicked, firing Lownes before his scheduled meeting with the committee, in an obvious attempt to save the New Jersey deal.
 Without him, the company's British gaming licence was revoked and Playboy lost their most valuable assets.
-Additionally, Playboy's temporary gaming license in Atlantic City was not renewed.
+Additionally, Playboy's temporary gaming licence in Atlantic City was not renewed.

 Playboy, which made $31 million in the year ending June 30, 1981, lost more than $51 million in the year ending June 30, 1982.
 With the loss of its gaming assets, Playboy barely survived.
 In 1990, Hefner and Lownes reconciled after a nine-year estrangement.